Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: Training setup and main results

-where the expectation is taken with respect to the joint distribution detailed in Section \ref{sec:data}.
-As a final reduction, we consider the asymptotic, training context-length regime and define the loss

-This regime is qualitatively similar to prior work \citep{train_transformers_bartlett} whereby one establishes the ICL capacity of the model at large context length, however our presentation diverges by taking the $L_{\mathrm{tr}} \to \infty$ limit before training on the loss function.

 Having established the loss of interest, the training procedure for both variants of the CA model will simply be to run gradient flow on the limiting objective $\ell$.
-That is, the model parameters evolve according to the ordinary differential equation

-where $(\theta_t)_{t \geq 0}$ is the trajectory of the parameters over the training horizon.
+That is, the model parameters evolve according to the ordinary differential equation $\frac{\d}{\d t}\theta_t = -\nabla \ell(\theta_t)$, where $(\theta_t)_{t \geq 0}$ is the trajectory of the parameters over the training horizon.
 Gradient flow can be seen as the limit of gradient descent in vanishing step size.
-Analyzing optimization in the gradient flow limit has enabled precise characterization of deep neural network training dynamics \citep{saxe2014exactsolutionsnonlineardynamics, chizat2018globalconvergencegradientdescent}; this approach has been leveraged in previous studies on ICL for transformers \citep{train_transformers_bartlett, zhang2025trainingdynamicsincontextlearning}.
+Analyzing optimization in the gradient flow limit has enabled precise characterization of deep neural network training dynamics \citep{saxe2014exactsolutionsnonlineardynamics, chizat2018globalconvergencegradientdescent}; this approach has been leveraged in previous studies on ICL as well \citep{train_transformers_bartlett, zhang2025trainingdynamicsincontextlearning}.